sagiegurari/cargo-make/README.md

 #### Automatically Extend Workspace Makefile
 When running cargo make for modules which are part of a workspace, you can automatically have the member crates makefile (even if doesn't exist) extend the workspace level makefile.

-The workspace level makefile **env** section must contain the following environment variable (can also be set via cli)
+The workspace level makefile **env** section must contain the following environment variable (you can also set it via CLI).

 ```toml
 [env]